- IHS Home

 For Alternative Access to Web Documents for Individuals with Disabilities

 All information contained within the ihs.gov web site is available in English only.
 You can find a number of free translation utilities and software packages by searching for "free translation'" on your favorite Internet search engine.

 Portable Document Format (PDF) is a common file format used to post information on this site.

-If you are having difficulty viewing any information or file on the IHS site due to difficulties with adaptive technologies, contact the individual listed on the web page in the "Contact Us", "Feedback" or "This Page Maintained By" hot link to request an alternate format of the web site version.
-The individual listed on a particular page is responsible for that specific web page and will be able to assist you.
-You can also contact the IHS Web Team Accessibility Help Desk 1-888-830-7280 or (505)248-4371, which is staffed during business hours (8 a.m. - 5 p.m.
-Mountain time), and they will assist you.
+If you are having difficulty viewing any information or file on the IHS site due to difficulties with adaptive technologies, use the "Contact Us" link to request an alternate format of the web site version.
+You can also contact the IHS Web Services Team at email@example.com, which is staffed during business hours (8 a.m. - 5 p.m.
+Mountain Time), and they will assist you.